Investors Guide to Return on Average Equity (ROAE)

 Investing is all about making informed decisions.
 One tool that can support this process is the Return on Average Equity (ROAE), a metric that measures a company’s efficiency in generating profits from its equity.

-Let’s take a practical look at this concept using two fictitious companies: Innovative Tech Co. and Reliable Manufacturing Inc.
+Let’s examine this concept using two fictitious companies: Innovative Tech Co. and Reliable Manufacturing Inc.

 Financial Metrics Innovative Tech Co. ($ million) Reliable Manufacturing Inc. ($ million)